adrianlee0118/invoice-editor/README.md

 ## About

-A simple invoice editor made with ReactJS and the Material UI framework, Redux and Webpack.
+A simple invoice editor made with ReactJS, Material UI and Redux, supported by Webpack and Babel.

 The app allows users to add line items and calculates the subtotal, tax and total from the quantities and prices of all items.
+The quantity and price properties of line items can be edited after they have been submitted.

 <img src="https://github.com/adrianlee0118/invoice-editor/blob/master/docs/Capture1.PNG" alt="" width="700">
 <img src="https://github.com/adrianlee0118/invoice-editor/blob/master/docs/Capture2.PNG" alt="" width="700">